vzachari/IronSmithQSM/README.md

 # Ironsmith QSM Toolkit

 Copyright (c) 2020 Valentinos Zachariou, University of Kentucky.
-All rights reserved (see license.txt for more details).
+All rights reserved (see LICENSE file for more details).

 #### This software has been developed for research purposes only and is not a clinical tool.